Pittsburgh Co-Investment Simulation Β· 2024–2026 Β· 7 Corridors

 $832M–$1.1B

-Each of these private investments creates a predictable, time-limited window for public co-investment in adjacent blighted properties.
-When a $740 million mixed-use project breaks ground in Manchester, the blighted properties within 500 meters of that investment face a binary outcome: they are remediated and captured by the rising market, or they are lost β€” either to tax-delinquency spirals or to land speculation that puts them beyond the reach of community-benefit development.
+Each of these private investments plausibly creates a time-bounded window for public co-investment in adjacent blighted properties.
+When a ~$740M mixed-use project breaks ground in Manchester, blighted properties within 500m face a narrower set of outcomes: they are either remediated and captured by the rising market, or they drift further into tax-delinquency or speculative holding.
+How often that dynamic actually plays out β€” and how much of it a co-investment program can realistically capture β€” is an open empirical question this platform is not yet in a position to answer.

 The Gap: Summary Table